Skip to main content

 • HomeKit scene triggers — tap a complication to disarm an alarm, turn on lights, or run a bedtime routine

-• Apple Health permanence — heart rate, activity, and sleep data retain indefinitely with CSV export to share with physicians
+• Apple Health permanence — heart rate, activity, and sleep data retain indefinitely with CSV export for physician sharing

-• Wear compliance — thin, elegant, does not look like a medical device (a real reason seniors actually keep it on)
+• Wear compliance — thin and watch-like, not a medical pendant; seniors keep it on

 What Could Be Better